 USE: Specifically for either Pumped Energy Storage facilities or for local seawater desalination.

-DESCRIPTION: The Seapower C-Pumps are highly efficient, double acting, reciprocating pumps designed to pump large quantities of raw seawater at high pressures and can be used with many WEC types.
+DESCRIPTION: Our patented C-Pumps are highly efficient, double acting, reciprocating pumps designed to pump large quantities of raw seawater at high pressures.
 This hydraulic seawater-based system is capable of withstanding extreme forces and low speeds offered by the WEC system.
 The pumps use a specialised surface coating for abrasion and erosion protection against the sea water and its contaminants.
 The locations, sizes, quantities and pressure ratings of the pumps are carefully selected to optimise water delivery and power capture output, and importantly to do so at the lowest LCOE levels for the WEC.
-This PTO may be used to either convert seawater into freshwater, or to directly deliver seawater to elevated storage reservoirs.
-Such reservoirs, while analogous to present day PHS units, are much lower cost because there is no technical requirement for low level pump/turbine caverns and associated drilled access shafts etc.
+This PTO may be used to either convert seawater into freshwater, or to directly deliver seawater to storage reservoirs.
+This application of the technology also suits delivery of high pressure water to ground based energy storage, e.g. caverns left over from the Oil and Gas sector.

 PTO Stream 2

 TYPE: Mechanical Direct Drive PTO module – 1MW rated PTO with 25% Capacity Factor